You probably learned all five of those things separately.

 We assume that “one year” means one year of proper time, since that is what the passengers experience.
 (The projection of this time onto the lab frame will cover more than one year of lab-time.)

-If it seems inconsistent to use lab-frame velocity and spacecraft-frame proper time, you can express everything in a common frame as follows: After one year of proper time, the passengers look out the window.
+It may seem a bit inconsistent to use lab-frame velocity and spacecraft-frame proper time.
+However, we can express everything in a common frame as follows: After one year of proper time, the passengers look out the window.
 How fast is the original lab frame receding, relative to the spacecraft?

 Rotations have the nice property that if you rotate by an angle θ1 and then rotate by an additional angle θ2, the combined effect is the same as a single rotation by an angle (θ1 + θ2).
 That is, for compound rotations, the angles are additive.

-Therefore we introduce the idea of an instantaneously comoving reference frame, as shown in red in figure 37.
+Therefore we introduce the idea of an instantaneously comoving reference frame.
+An example shown in red in figure 39.
 In this frame, the ship has a small velocity and is undergoing a gentle acceleration, so we can use classical physics to understand what is happening in this frame.
-(For details on this, see section 3.17).
+(For details on this, see section 4.20).

-Time in this frame is equal to the ship’s proper time.
+Elapsed time in this frame is equal to the ship’s proper elapsed time, for any interval of time that is not too large.
 We conclude that the whole flight is described by saying that the rapidity is proportional to proper time.
 The constant of proportionality is 32.7 microradians per second.
 That’s the acceleration, in spacetime units.

-It is quite a remarkable coincidence that earth’s surface gravity times the earth’s year very nearly equals 1 radian.
+It is a remarkable coincidence that earth’s surface gravity times the earth’s year is very nearly equal to 1 radian.

 Remarks: This is obviously a made-up puzzle, not a real-world application, but it is easy and fun, and illustrates some useful principles.
 Also, there are some real-world problems that are not too different from this, for instance having to do with particle accelerators.

-We have already answered the question that was posed in section 3.16, but this system has some additional interesting features that we can explore.
+We have already answered the question that was posed in section 4.19, but the method of solution has some interesting features that we can explore.

 Indeed, it does not even need to be exactly comoving; all we really need to do is choose a frame where the ship is moving slowly (relative to the chosen frame) ... sufficiently slowly that we can confidently apply the classical (non-relativistic) laws of physics.